How to protect your joints in BJJ or Grappling without losing mobility?

 1. Why your joints suffer so much in BJJ and Grappling

-• Poor or no warm-up
+- Poor or no heating

-• Poor technique (especially in escapes)
+- Poor technique (especially in exhaust systems)

-• Do not use protection when there is already discomfort
+- Not using protection when there is already discomfort

-• Lack of mobility in certain areas
+- Lack of mobility in certain areas

 2. The most affected areas and their most common injuries